 Workability: With assistance, our plan is very workable.
 The conversation format plays very well to our strengths, and we are certainly comfortable with the digital space as a company.

-That may be far more information than you wanted to know about how we approach the podcast, but this is what a strategy evaluation looks like step-by-step.
+That may be far more information than you wanted to know about how we approach the podcast.
+This is what a strategy evaluation looks like step-by-step.
 This evaluation does not guarantee that we will succeed.
 The audience may simply dislike what we put together, and nothing in this process will have surfaced that issue.
 If there was a perfected process for determining which content would succeed or fail, then wed never have another Hollywood flop again.

-Still, we have increased our chances of success by focusing on the sustainability of this effort and how likely our audience would be to engage in this form of communication.
+Still, we have increased our odds by focusing on the sustainability of this effort and how likely our audience would be to engage in this form of communication.

 As a quick final word on strategy evaluation, be sure to include a regular review of your processes to understand your successes and your needs.
 Having metrics in place will certainly help you understand internal consistency, the degree of risk you can afford, your available resources, and the workability of new ideas.